Brian Reynolds Myers: South Korea politics

 South Korean liberals and progressives support the view that the Republic of Korea (South Korea) was founded in 1919, when the Provisional Government was established, not 1948, the official establishment of the South Korea government.
 In contrast, South Korean conservatives recognize Aug.
 15, 1948, as the 'founding day' of the Republic of Korea.
 Myers supported the position of South Korean conservatives by expressing the view that August 15, 1948, should be commemorated by enacting the founding anniversary.
+Also, he argues that honor of Syngman Rhee, the 'founding president' (건국 대통령) must be restored, rather than that of minjok independence activist Kim Gu; in South Korea, Rhee is known as a right-wing anti-communist "state nationalist" dictator, because Rhee prioritized state (국가) over minjok (민족).

 Myers had an interview in 2024 with the ultraconservative Segye Ilbo, supported by the Unification Church; he opposed the Impeachment of Park Geun-hye and defended pro-Park conservatives.
 Myers defended Park Geun-hye, accusing the Impeachment of a "parliamentary coup".
+He also expressed negative views on both the Sunshine Policy and the abolition of the National Security Act.

+Myers supported changing minjok to "Republic of Korea" in the text of the Pledge of Allegiance, but criticized Hankyoreh for calling for the abolition of the Allegiance on the grounds that it encourages state nationalism; Myers holds the view that state nationalism is necessary, including Allegiance, but Hankyoreh opposes state nationalism and supports minjok-based left-wing nationalism.

+In January 2024, Myers compared the right-wing to far-right conservative People Power Party and Yoon Suk-yeol with Tony Blair’s Labour Party, and described the centre to centre-left liberal Democratic Party as a "nationalist, anti-immigration, pro-Chinese, Ukraine-indifferent, not-too-LGBT-friendly party".
+Some scholars and media analyzed that Myers’s political analysis is biased toward the [South Korean] conservative; his views are often equated by critics with the New Right (뉴라이트) movement.
+He did not support the New Right, but called it a "brave" matter that New Right activists discussed North Korea’s infiltration in certain parties, unions and church groups.